 Make sure that your website supports both landscape and portrait modes.

-Additionally, keep content paragraphs short; a few lines on desktop will fill up the screen on mobile.
+Additionally, keep content paragraphs short; a few lines on the desktop will fill up the screen on mobile.
 As a rule, we recommend limiting paragraphs to a maximum of three lines.

 Make it easy for users to navigate your site, getting from point A to point B with as few clicks as possible.
-Pay attention to what other popular sites are doing in order to get a sense of user expectations.
+Pay attention to what other popular sites are doing to get a sense of user expectations.

 Use your logo as a clickable link to your homepage.

 Keep subdomains and sister sites consistent to avoid confusion.

 An effective search bar on your site can be incredibly valuable for two reasons.

 Firstly, it can enable users to get where they want to go, and quickly.
 Secondly, you can access the data from your site search bar to improve your site and conversions.

 Internal search is not automatically suitable for all sites, and it tends to work especially well with sites whose page numbers rank in the thousands.

 Often visitors to your site already know exactly what they want before they arrive.
 Internal search enables them to find exactly whatever this is without frustration.
 If you choose to implement one, keep the search bar somewhere where it can be easily found.